Ttl/evolutionary-circuits/README.md

 running it with command: "pypy cgp.py <filename>".
 See examples folder for example scripts.

-Using pypy is recommended as it uses significantly less memory and runs a little bit faster, but the program also works in python.
+Using pypy is necessary.
+CPython raises PicklingError, because it can't pickle functions inside classes, which is required for multithreading.

 ##Simulation settings